Cost of a mortgage: Mortgage fees and charges explained

 Who is it paid to?
 Your mortgage broker.

 When is it paid?
-This depends on the mortgage broker — it can be upfront or when you accept a deal.
+It depends on the broker; it can be upfront or upon acceptance of a deal.

 House survey fee